wp-plugins/the-events-calendar-shortcode/readme.txt

 * order - Order of the events to be shown.
 Value can be 'ASC' or 'DESC'.
 Default is 'ASC'.
 Order is based on event date. [ecs-list-events order='DESC']
 * date - To show or hide date.
 Value can be 'true' or 'false'.
 Default is true. [ecs-list-events eventdetails='false']
 * venue - To show or hide the venue.
 Value can be 'true' or 'false'.
 Default is false. [ecs-list-events venue='true']
+* message - Message to show when there are no events.
+Defaults to 'There are no upcoming events at this time.'
+* viewall - Determines whether to show 'View all events' or not.
+Values can be 'true' or 'false'.
+Default to 'true' [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']

+COMING SOON
 * excerpt - To show or hide the excerpt and set excerpt length.
 Default is false. [ecs-list-events excerpt=''] //displays excerpt with length 100 excerpt='300' //displays excerpt with length 300
 * thumb - To show or hide thumbnail image.
 Default is false. [ecs-list-events thumb='true'] //displays post thumbnail in default thumbnail dimension from media settings.
 You can use 2 other attributes: thumbwidth (350) and thumbheight (350) to provide thumbnail dimension.
-* message - Message to show when there are no events.
-Defaults to 'There are no upcoming events at this time.'
-* viewall - Determines whether to show 'View all events' or not.
-Values can be 'true' or 'false'.
-Default to 'true' [ecs-list-events cat='festival' limit='3' order='DESC' viewall='false']

 If you like this plugin please rate it on WordPress.org